isabella232/primetime.en/help/release-notes/home.md

 ## Fixes in TVSDK 3.8 iOS Release Notes

-Focused on iOS 13 compliance and handling iOS 13 UIWebView API deprecation.
+The release focused on iOS 13 compliance and handling iOS 13 UIWebView API deprecation.

 Check out for more information about the current released version for [iOS](../release-notes/tvsdk-3x-ios.md).

+## Enhancements in TVSDK 3.10 Android

+The release focused on resolving top customer issues.

+Check out for more information about the current released version for [Android](../release-notes/tvsdk-3x-android.md).

 ## Enhancements in PTAI 19.11.1

 Focused on maintenance updates.

 For more information about the current released version of Dynamic Ad Insertion, see [PTAI release notes](ptai-19x-release-notes.md).

-## Enhancements in TVSDK 3.9 Android

-Introduced the Secure Delivery (HTTPS) support for all calls originating from TVSDK.

-Check out for more information about the current released version for [Android](../release-notes/tvsdk-3x-android.md).

 ## See also